-- 1.)
-This section describes the installation procedure of BW printer fixture in the middle poisition. - 2.)
+1.)
 Install BW Printer on the top of the base bracket by screwing 4 screws.
-Refer to the Figure 8-290.

-- 3.)
-Unscrew 2 existing screw from the middle cover. - 4.)
+- 2.)
+Unscrew 2 existing screw from the middle cover. - 3.)
 Place the BW printer with base bracket on the middle cover and screw 2 screws to fix it.
-Refer to the Figure 8-291.